How To Start A Car With A Bad Crankshaft Sensor?

 The Check Engine Light Is Constantly On

-If the check engine light is constantly on, then you know that the crankshaft sensor is faulty.
+If the check engine light is constantly on, you know the crankshaft sensor is faulty.
 The check engine light will be on and will light up red.
 It is a warning light that indicates that there is a problem with the engine.
-If you ignore this problem, your engine will eventually break down.
+If you ignore this problem, your machine will eventually break down.

 How To Start A Car With A Bad Crankshaft Sensor